True North at the site of the new Arden Station

 Melbourne’s Suburban Sprawl SLV Display

 A new display explores the State Library Victoria’s substantial collection of land subdivision posters.
 Curated by Christine Eid.

 Curated by Christine Eid, the ‘Archbishop Mannix: an enduring leadership’ display at the State Library Victoria marks the centenary of Daniel Mannix’s arrival to Melbourne.
 Read more

 Co-curated by Christine Eid and Moya McFadzean, the ‘Behind the Wheel’ display at the Immigration Museum explores the migration and working lives of the Eid brothers.
 Read more

 Cut from the Same Cloth Presentation

-Presenting her paper, Christine Eid will tell the story of Melbourne’s clothing manufacturers and drapers, the Saleeba family, whose business spanned almost 100 years across three generations.
+Christine Eid will present her paper ‘Cut from the same cloth’ (2012) which tells the story of the Saleeba family, Melbourne’s clothing manufacturers and drapers whose business spanned almost 100 years across three generations.
 Read more

 Characters book research